Sankalp-swami/Sankalp-Swami/README.md

 Currently Learning & Growing

-I'm currently exploring advanced machine learning applications in transportation and ITS, pushing the boundaries of what’s possible in transportation analytics and smart city technology.
+I'm exploring advanced machine learning applications in transportation and Intelligent Transportation Systems (ITS), pushing the boundaries of what’s possible in transportation analytics and ITS technologies.